9ziggy9/Chippie/README.md

 Also has 16-bit PC (program counter), next instruction executed after 2 byte step.
 Also has 8-bit stack pointer, register that points to a location in stack.

-Sound timer and delay timer (st and dt) executes when non-zero, decrements at rate of 60 hz.
+Sound timer and delay timer (st and dt) execute when non-zero, decrements at rate of 60 hz.

+Display is monochromatic 64x32 pixels (we will scale up)

 SOURCES:
 chip-8 specifications - http://devernay.free.fr/hacks/chip8/C8TECH10.HTM